She wasn’t what you would call beautiful. She was just a red-haired

 "That’s not all.
 I want one of these

-can call me whenever he needs me.
-Sometimes he needs me in a hurry.
+he can call me whenever he needs me.
+Sometimes he needs me in

 "We can take care of that."